Leading Democrat Pelosi endorses Joe Biden for US president

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: Joe Biden on Monday won the endorsement for US president of Nancy Pelosi, who hailed him as a "voice of reason" capable of leading America out of the coronavirus crisis.
+WASHINGTON: Joe Biden won the endorsement for US president Monday of Nancy Pelosi, who hailed him as a "voice of reason" capable of leading America out of the coronavirus crisis.

-Pelosi was the last leading Democrat to endorse formally Biden's run for the White House against Republican Donald Trump in November.